nexcess/magento-turpentine/README.md

  - This extension is currently in **beta**.
 There are some sites using it in production but you should carefully test it on your own dev site before pushing to production.
- - Turpentine will **not** help with the speed of "actions" like adding things to the cart or checking out.
+ - Turpentine will **not** help (directly) with the speed of "actions" like adding things to the cart or checking out.
 It only caches, so it can only speed up page load speed for site browsing.
+It will remove a lot of load on the backend though so for heavily loaded sites it can free up enough backend resources to have a noticeable effect on "actions".
+ - By design, the first request from a new visitor will not serve them a cached page (it will be passed through to the backend so they get a unique session), so the page load speed will the same as normal (without Varnish/Turpentine).
+ The second request will also
+ be somewhat faster than normal, but not full cached-page speed as the ESI blocks will need to be regenerated and cached for the visitor's new session.
+Any further requests will be at full cached-page speed (assuming the pages are already in the cache).

 ## Future Plans